- Financial Aid

 If you are a traditional student admitted to Brown with or after the Class of 2007 who is being readmitted after a leave, you must reapply for financial aid by the later of 30 days after your readmission notification or the following dates.
 Failure to meet the appropriate financial aid deadlines may result in a decrease to your financial aid award, so your full financial need may not be met by the financial aid package.

-May first - Returning for fall semester
+May 6th - Returning for fall semester

-November first - Returning for spring semester
+November 1st - Returning for spring semester